-Maybe your goals for 2021 include making more time to study.
+Maybe your goals for 2022 include making more time to study.
 Or, maybe you want to streamline your day a little more.
-Whatever your goals may be, read on for some strategies to become even more resourceful—and efficient—with your time:
+Whatever your goals may be, read on for strategies to become even more resourceful—and efficient—with your time.

 1. Record what your day looks like

 First, determine where “waste” can arise in your schedule by tracking how you spend your time over a week.

 Each day, jot down the tasks and activities that you complete.
 Include details on where, when, and for how long you do them.
 It doesn’t matter how you capture this information.
 However, the more “visual” it is, the easier it may be for you to notice patterns and trends.

 Be sure to repeat this exercise every day for a week—you should end up with 7 sets of info!
 Taken together, this data can reveal where your time may be slinking off to—and direct you towards possible solutions, which leads to the next step...